 With the help of our international individual sponsors who bought a stone or a (Christmas)card, we managed to start the construction of the sub base for our maternity clinic in Mainapokara.
 This is just a first step, but we are confident in attracting more and more people and organizations to make ours and theirs dream come true to facilitate the so needed health care facility for the villages in Dolakha mountain region Nepal.

-The communities lack healthcare, education, (nutricious) food and hygiene but with help of Heifer International a unique empowerment program is running that can best be described by the famous verb ‘we do not give them fish, but learn them to fish’.
+The communities lack healthcare, education, (nutritious) food and hygiene but with the help of Heifer International a unique empowerment program is running that can best be described by the famous pro-verb ‘we do not give them fish, but let learn them to fish’.

-The welcome and guidance by both CIRD members, presidents and staff and the residents of the different communities was overwhelming.
+The welcome and guidance of both CIRD members, presidents and staff and the residents of the different communities were overwhelming.
 In just a few days HCH learned about the many objectives and both CIRD and HCH discussed many possibilities on further collaboration, including expanding the digital school projects, new awareness programs and finding ways to enhance local education and medical facilities.
 Please help us and them by supporting this project!
-Do not just ‘like’, but look close at what you see.
+Do not just ‘like’, but look closely at what you see.
 Nepali empowering their fellow brothers and sisters.
 Share this experience and donate on our website(s).

 In the remote Nepali mountain village Mainapokhari we are trying to establish an urgently needed maternity clinic.
 The mortality rate of young mothers and their (un)born children is high due to lack of medical care before, during and after giving birth.
-With a total of 30,000 Euros, we actually can built a medical helppost with 10 rooms, the medical equipment and train nurses.
-You can help in an unique way by building this clinic with your own brick(s).
+With a total of 30,000 Euros, we actually can built a medical health post with 10 rooms, the medical equipment, and train nurses.
+You can help in a unique way by building this clinic with your own brick(s).
 If you want to help us, buy one or more bricks.
 Each bought brick will be painted with your name so the clinic will be really a bit of you.
-As a reminder we will send you afterwards a photo of your own bricks by mail!
+As a reminder, we will send you afterward a photo of your own bricks by mail!

-Help us and buy your own brick for just Euro 5, – a piece or give someone else a brick as a gift with his of her name in the clinic wall!
+Help us and buy your own brick for just Euro 5, – a piece or give someone else a brick as a gift with his or her name in the clinic wall!